-The research team conducted 22 semi-structured interviews in the Kootenay region on the five project themes.
+The research team conducted 22 semi-structured interviews in the Kootenay region on the five project themes in 2012.
 Analysis was conducted using NVivo software to assist in searching for patterns in the interview data according to theme-based codes and sub-codes (See Appendix One).
 This section will provide an overview of findings related to several important innovation and learning topics, which provide indicators of the presence or absence of innovation and learning in regional development in the Kootenays.
 Notable examples of learning and innovation in the region that were highlighted by interview respondents are also presented.
-Because the themes within Canadian Regional Development are complex not all of the possible codes were present in each interview.
-Time restrictions and respondents' personal experiences influenced the content and direction of each interview.